xforce/diorama-native-modding/README.md

+NOTE: Currently not compatible with the public diorama version

 # Diorama Native Modding
 This is just a small side project of mine to add a C++ API to the Windows Version of Diorama http://robtheswan.com http://www.twitch.tv/robtheswan